eeditiones/tei-publisher-components/README.md

 Clone the repository, call `npm install` once and run `npm start`.
 This creates a simple webserver which you can access in a browser to see the documentation and demos.

+All components talk to an endpoint, which will either be a TEI Publisher instance or an application generated from TEI Publisher.
+Docs and demos in this repo currently expect the endpoint to be available on `http://localhost:8080/exist`.

+For the full functionality, please install the `litelement` branch of TEI Publisher.
+Using the master branch some demos will not work correctly.

 ## Building

 Run `npm run build:production` to generate a single `bundle.js` containing all components and their dependencies.

+## Development

+For development, run `npm start` as described above.
+It will watch for file changes.

+Every component should have a demo to show its functionality.s